DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Scenario manager

-A scenario manager is an integral part of the test-bed reference implementation too, since it is not possible to use JEMM or Exonaut directly, as:
+A scenario manager is an integral part of the Test-bed reference implementation too, since it is not possible to use JEMM or Exonaut directly, as:
 - JEMM is only available to NATO members, and can only be used in a Trial or exercise when military personnel requests it.
 This will not always be the case.
 - JEMM and Exonaut are aimed at the military community, and the fit with the Crisis Management domain is not optimal.
-- JEMM and Exonaut are closed source, so a strong integration with the test-bed is not possible, as the applications cannot be modified.
+- JEMM and Exonaut are closed source, so a strong integration with the Test-bed is not possible, as the applications cannot be modified.

 The test-bed's scenario manager, then, acts as the *composer* and *conductor* of a classical performance:
 - As the *composer*, it defines what each role has to play.
 For example, what do the simulators or role-players need to do in order to provide a realistic incident and background to the Trial, or it could include sending direct messages to solutions.